A topic from the subject of Inorganic Chemistry in Chemistry.

 Observations and Results:

-• In the reaction with potassium permanganate, you should observe that the purple color of the potassium permanganate solution fades, indicating the reduction of permanganate ions to manganese(II) ions.
+• Potassium permanganate: The purple color of the potassium permanganate solution should fade, indicating the reduction of permanganate ions (MnO4-) to Mn2+ ions.

 Significance: